José Francisco Ortega: Alta California

 Through his accomplishments and the support of father Junipero Serra, he was promoted to the rank of Lieutenant and held the position of Commandant at the Presidio of San Diego from 1773 to 1781.
 Before that he was Acting Commandant from July 1771 in the absence of Pedro Fages.
 As Commandant he went with Fray Fermín Lasuén and twelve soldiers to explore the site chosen for Mission San Juan Capistrano.
 Junipero Serra supported Ortega to be Fages' successor as governor of the Californias but was unsuccessful.
 Ortega turned out to be a lackluster manager of finances and as a result was moved on from the Santa Barbara Presidio by inspector Nicolas Soler and was replaced by Felipe de Goyocoechea.
-He would then serve as commandant of the Presidio of Monterey between 1787 to 1791 and then commandant of the Presidio of Loreto from 1792 to 1795.
+He would then serve as commandant of the Presidio of Monterey between 1787 and 1791 and then commandant of the Presidio of Loreto from 1792 to 1795.

 Retirement

 In 1795 he retired as brevet captain with 40 years of service.
 Ortega was given a Spanish "land concession" in 1795 by governor Diego Borica, which he named Rancho Nuestra Señora del Refugio (Rancho Refugio) in Gaviota which spanned six leagues.
 The land in which his rancho was established on was near Point Conception which happened to be by a Chumash village called Qasil (Casil).
 He had accumulated a substantial amount of debt over his lifetime and argued that he needed to keep this land to make money to pay his debts, at the behest of Fray Tapis who argued that the land should go to the Chumash and the Santa Barbara Mission.
 At the age of 65, Ortega died after falling from his horse.
 He was laid to rest at the Mission of Santa Barbara in 1798.